Diversity, Equity, and Inclusion Are Valued in Northern Kentucky

 Tri-ED is a partner and investor in GROW NKY, the strategic workforce collective working to leverage Northern Kentucky’s assets to grow, attract and retain a globally competitive workforce, that is led by the Northern Kentucky Chamber of Commerce.
 Tri-ED embraces the Welcoming Plan to better integrate immigrants into the local community, economy, and workforce.

-The NKY Chamber also launched a Diversity, Equity & Inclusion Committee in 2021 with four subcommittees focused on Communications, Inclusive & Equitable Operations, Measurement & Metrics, and Young Professionals Engagement.
+The NKY Chamber also launched a Diversity, Equity & Inclusion Committee in 2021 with five subcommittees focused on Communications, Inclusive & Equitable Operations, Measurement & Metrics, Underrepresented Businesses, and Young Professionals Engagement.

 The Collective Vision for the committee is focused on Defining the Issues and Leveraging Shared Data to guide Authentic Engagement which will lead to Actionable Change, Sustainable Progress and Measurable DEI Outcomes for Northern Kentucky.